-After heaving 342 chests of tea into Boston Harbor on Dec.
+After heaving 340 chests of tea into Boston Harbor on Dec.
 16, 1773, the band of patriots who carried out the raid marched past British Admiral John Montagu, who had come ashore to witness the unrest.

 Montagu could have put a stop to the tea party, but had not ordered any British response, he said, for fear of injuring innocents.
 Still he exchanged taunts with the passing mob – many dressed as Indians – warning that they would have to pay for their deeds.

 Dyar was furious with the outcome.
 He demanded that the British pay for their efforts to bribe him.
 When that failed he announced he would restore his honor.
-Dyar proceeded to the Liberty Tree and confronted two British officers, whom he mistakenly thought were involved in his arrest.
+Dyar proceeded to the Liberty Tree and confronted two British officers.
+He mistakenly thought they had participated in his arrest.

 First Dyar tried to shoot them.
 Then he tried to attack them with a cutlass that he wrestled from one of them.

 As Andrews recounted the fight, “Captain Montresor ran behind a cart to escape his fury.”
 (Montresor’s daughter would marry Ethan Allen.)
 Dyar then flung the pistols at him and run off flourishing the colonel’s cutlass, Andrews wrote.
 He then proceeded directly to Cambridge and went into the room where the Provincial Congress were sitting. “[He] told them he had got one of the swords that Lord North had sent over to kill them with,” wrote Andrews.